Solid-Interactive/solid-book/media-streaming/html5/README.md

 * Media source extension (MSE) - adaptive streaming support
 * Encrypted module extension (EME) - drm support

 At a high level, these extensions add javascript apis to the browser and `HTMLMediaElement` which enable applications to decrypt protected content and feed video chunks to the `video` element as needed.
+These were first rolled out in a vendor-prefixed, pre-1.0 version that was specific to each vendor implementation, but the 1.0 release normalized the API across browers.

 ### EME
 * [Google Web Fundamentals overview](https://developers.google.com/web/fundamentals/media/eme)